-We're massive bookshop fans and we want them all to stay open and to sell loads of independent experimental literature and everyone to be happy.
-It's not by our design that print-runs and distribution are expensive and that all of the structures cost more money upfront than we are able to risk.
+We're massive bookshop fans and we want them all to stay open and to sell loads of independent literature and for everyone to be happy and it's not by our design that print-runs and distribution and sale or return are expensive and that all of the structures cost more money upfront than we are able to risk (or that we have).

 Do you do book returns?

-No. We're aware that firm sales are often a problem for book shops so our only advice is don't order hundreds, order a few perhaps.
+No. We're aware that firm sales are often a problem for book shops so our only advice would be not to order hundreds, order a few perhaps.

-Here is an article from The Bookseller which talks about Dostoyevsky Wannabe's innovative/problematic (delete as you see fit) print on demand publishing model.
-The article is written by Terry Craven of Desperate Literature (an amazing independent bookshop based in Madrid) and, although we don't feel particularly 'dirty' (but we get his point), it makes a decent stab at outlining the idiosyncratic way in which we run at least one of our publishing models.
+Here is an article from The Bookseller which talks about Dostoyevsky Wannabe's innovative/problematic (delete as you see fit) and particularly our print on demand publishing model.
+The article is written by Terry Craven of Desperate Literature (an amazing independent bookshop based in Madrid).
+Terry makes a decent stab at outlining the idiosyncratic way in which we run at least one of our publishing models.